 Become the next Ford and try out our 5-week Creative Thinking Accelerator online course.

-Human Centred Design (also known as Design Thinking)
+Human Centered Design (also known as Design Thinking)

 This is an alternative approach to problem-solving that bridges the gap between problems and sustainable solutions by putting humans and their needs at the heart of the design process.